Aranna-0572/Proof-of-Love/english/chap2.md

 ### 2.5.1 Love in Ethical and Moral Development

-Human ethics emphasizes the cultivation of character and ideal traits.
-A virtuous person consistently exhibits kindness, not for external reward but as an inherent expression of character.
+Human ethics emphasizes the cultivation of character and ideal traits.<sup>18</sup> A virtuous person consistently exhibits kindness, not for external reward but as an inherent expression of character.
 While love is not always explicitly categorized as a primary virtue in the literature, its qualities strongly align with virtuous behavior.
-Agape—unconditional and selfless love—embodies virtues such as compassion, benevolence, and altruism.
+Agape—unconditional and selfless love—embodies virtues such as compassion, benevolence, and altruism.<sup>7</sup>

 Eudaimonism, a branch of virtue ethics, grounds virtue in human flourishing (eudaimonia), understood as the full realization of one’s unique function.
-For humans, rationality is central, yet love—especially in its capacity to foster connection and collective well-being—makes profound contributions to “a life worth living.”
-Love “helps develop our character” and promotes self-knowledge, as the beloved can serve as a mirror reflecting and shaping one’s moral identity.
-This aligns with virtue ethics’ emphasis on inner moral growth.
+For humans, rationality is central, yet love—especially in its capacity to foster connection and collective well-being—makes profound contributions to “a life worth living.”<sup>18</sup> Love “helps develop our character” and promotes self-knowledge, as the beloved can serve as a mirror reflecting and shaping one’s moral identity.<sup>16</sup> This aligns with virtue ethics’ emphasis on inner moral growth.

 Our inquiry increasingly confirms: a virtuous person is one who adopts love as their primary behavioral motive and suppresses hatred to a vanishing probability.